-These divergences could, however, reflect an intentional evolution of the model during its adaptation into painting, a phenomenon documented by preparatory drawings for The Last Supper.
+These divergences could, however, reflect an intentional evolution of the model during its adaptation into painting.
 Moreover, no Venetian or Milanese painting studied includes a hand pulling Christ's hair, which supports the hypothesis of an original without this element.